-During the assessment of a person's eligibility for Section 95 support, asylum seekers may receive support on a temporary basis ("Section 98 support").267 This can only be received once the claim is registered and is mainly non-cash assistance.
-The application must be made on a prescribed form, and this is the only formal requirement.268 There is a policy that a destitute asylum seeker should be seen the same day so that they can register their asylum claim and claim Section 98 support.
-Despite the policy, during 2016 and 2017, Refugee Action has reported that asylum seekers lodging their claims at the AIU or ports of entry being refused Section 98 support or being told to apply for it at a later stage.269 This problem continued in 2018, as reported by Refugee Action in 2018.270 We have no information whether or not this continued in 2019.
+During the assessment of a person's eligibility for Section 95 support, asylum seekers may receive support on a temporary basis ("Section 98 support").282 This can only be received once the claim is registered and is mainly non-cash assistance.
+The application must be made on a prescribed form, and this is the only formal requirement.283 There is a policy that a destitute asylum seeker should be seen the same day so that they can register their asylum claim and claim Section 98 support.

-Home Office guidance provides that asylum seekers may stay in initial accommodation for a short time after their initial support under Section 98 has ended.271 Where further support has been refused this can be up to 7 days; where leave has been granted, up to 28 days; where leave has been refused, 21 days.
-If there are children, support can continue.272
+Home Office guidance provides that asylum seekers may stay in initial accommodation for a short time after their initial support under Section 98 has ended.284 Where further support has been refused this can be up to 7 days; where leave has been granted, up to 28 days; where leave has been refused, 21 days.
+If there are children, support can continue.285 This also continued in response to the Covid-19 pandemic and although the Home office began to cease support to refused applicants in the autumn of 2020, this was legally challenged and an order from the judge ensured that at the time of writing refused applicants support usually continued, although this was not automatic and cessation of support letters had to be appealed.286